kontovrakisc-a11y/Applied-Cryptanalysis-Notebook-Practical-focus-/README.md

+#Contact for the file with solutions to the CTF Challenges!

 # Cryptographic Implementation & Cryptanalysis Suite

 A comprehensive collection of cryptographic primitives and cryptanalytic attacks, bridging pure mathematical theory—Number Theory, Linear Algebra, and Group Theory—with practical computational security.